corels/rcppcorels/README.md

 remotes::install_github("eddelbuettel/rcppcorels")
 ```

-Note that the currently _requires_ the [GNU GMP library](https://gmplib.org/)
+Note of the [GNU GMP library](https://gmplib.org/) is now optional;
+`configure` will enable (via a `-DGMP` define and link instructions) if
-so do `sudo apt-get install libgmp-dev` or whatever you need to do on your system.
+found.
+GMP will improve performance, so you may want to do `sudo apt-get
+install libgmp-dev`, or whatever equivalent command you need to install it on
+your system.

 ## TODOs